 The biggest complaint that owner operators and trucking companies have when placing an ad on craigslist is the amount of bad calls craigslist generates.
 In most cases this is self inflicted.
 You only need one caller to buy your used semi truck.
 A misleading ad or one without a price will generate calls, emails and texts, but it will also waste a colossal amount of your time.

 Truck drivers are not photographers but that is not an excuse for poor photos.
 Craigslist allows for 24 photos on each listing.
 We suggest you take photos from the front, back and sides of the truck, the engine compartment, the odometer, interior and a photo of any significant damage.
-But before taking any photos wash your truck and clean out the cab.
+However, before taking any photos, wash your truck with the help of a spot free rinse system and clean out the cab.
+If you don’t have the time to do this or would like it to be professionally done for a better end result, look for nearby fast carwash services you can take the vehicle to.
 We know your truck isn’t brand new but pics of a dirty truck with a cab full of fast food wrappers and Big Gulp cups won’t help you sell it.

 WRITING IN ALL CAPS AND EXCLAMATION POINTS WON’T HELP SELL YOUR HEAVY EQUIPMENT!!!!
 Specific details about your semi truck will help you avoid pointless calls and confusion.
 For example: If you are trying to sell your late model Peterbilt include whether it has a Cummins or Paccar engine.
 This will cut down on 50% of the prospective buyers who will tell you the engine you have in your Pete sucks.
 Provide important details such as wheelbase, transmission, GVW, and other important specs.

 Writing a good listing description takes time.
 However, painting a clear picture for potential buyers will save you time from unproductive calls and texts.